Article

 For those who need access to their money before retirement (the minimum for pensions being 55 currently and rising to 57), an ISA (Individual Savings Account) offers greater flexibility.
 At present, pension benefits cannot be accessed until this time, and this minimum age is set to rise in the future.
 For those choosing a savings vehicle for retirement, the decision is a trickier one.
 Many investments are available in both ISAs and pensions.

-Assuming that investments grow at the same rate in both a pension and a conventional ISA account, in the majority of cases the benefit of upfront tax relief at a person’s highest income tax rate means investing in a pension works out mathematically better.
+Assuming that investments grow at the same rate in both a pension and a conventional ISA account, in the majority of cases the benefit of upfront tax relief at a person’s highest income tax rate means investing in a pension works out mathematically better under current rules.
 This reflects the fact that pension tax relief on the way in makes an important contribution to overall return.
 The fact that you can generally take 25% as a tax-free lump sum before drawing the pension also helps.

 The main exception to this is for a basic rate taxpayer funding a pension and then becoming a higher rate taxpayer when taking benefits – a situation that could arise if an entire fund is taken in a lump sum, either on purpose or accidentally through poor tax planning.
 In this scenario, an ISA would produce a better overall return.
 However, given that it is possible to take periodic income or variable lump sums from pension pots there is scope to plan how to withdraw money tax efficiently.